plebanip/teadal-node-demo/docs/QuickStart.md

 ```

 Edit the K8s Secret templates in `mesh-infra/security/secrets` to
 enter the passwords you'd like to use.
+* For ArgoCD, you can patch afterwards: https://github.com/argoproj/argo-cd/blob/master/docs/faq.md

-Then install them in the cluster
+Then install them in the cluster.

 ```bash
 kustomize build mesh-infra/security/secrets | kubectl apply -f -